enemiphobia/toblegang/README.md

 * add everyone i need to hall of fame
 * implement mobile-support
 * redo the footer (socials bar looks wack)
+* revamp the method to add songs to the music player
 `

 To add someone to the hall of fame: